GFDRR/CCDR-tools/docs/EAI.md

 This analytical approach applies to probabilistic hazard scenarios (multiple layers by Return Period) and aims to produce a mean estimate of Expected Annual Impact (EAI) over exposed categories, as explained in the [**risk concepts**](intro-risk.md).
 In order to calculate impacts, we need some [**probabilistic hazards datasets**](intro-hazard.md) and aligned [**impact model**](intro-vulnerability.md).
 In relation to the global datasets currently available, these is possible for:

-- [Floods](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/Flood.ipynb): using water depth as hazard intensity measure, calculates mortality over population and damage over built-up.
+- **[Floods](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/Flood.ipynb)**: using water depth as hazard intensity measure, calculates mortality over population and damage over built-up.
-- [Tropical Cyclone - Strong Winds](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/Tropical_cyclones.ipynb): using wind speed as hazard intensity measure, calculates wind damage over built-up.
+- **[Tropical Cyclone - Strong Winds](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/Tropical_cyclones.ipynb)**: using wind speed as hazard intensity measure, calculates wind damage over built-up.

 The EAI is calculated by multiplying the impact from each scenario with its exceedance probability, and then summing up to obtain the mean annual risk considering the whole range of hazard occurrence probabilities.
 The exceedance frequency curve highlights the relationship between the return period of each hazard and the estimated impact: the area below the curve represents the total annual damage considering all individual scenario probabilities.